CodeDevError/Crotamine/README.md

 Full Release : £40 - code will be fully functional, no bugs.
 Estimated launch date 1/12/2024

-Whenever you buy, you will always recive updates
+Whenever you buy, you will always recieve updates

 ![image](https://github.com/user-attachments/assets/295e69f8-17c9-4f94-a662-15c82dedfadc)